tsirakisn/xen/docs/misc/xen-command-line.markdown

 Enable late hardware domain creation using the specified domain ID.
 This is intended to be used when domain 0 is a stub domain which builds a disaggregated system including a hardware domain with the specified domain ID.
-This option is supported only when compiled with XSM on x86.
+This option is supported only when compiled with XSM\_ENABLE=y on x86.

 ### hest\_disable
 > ` = <boolean>`